 Rockin’ Dave Blair is in the saddle today with “Tech Geezer” Jim Walsh.
 Dave brought with him a mixed bag of guests.
 Listen in to hear from leaders in the manufacturing, cybersecurity, and cement industries.

 We are in such an era where mobile Applications allow us to do almost everything online.
+Just like Digital WarRoom which offers a comprehensive software tool set for processing through production, with included training.
+Find out why Digital WarRoom stands out among eDiscovery companies.
 According to our usability, there are many apps in the market letting us explore things from anywhere and at any time.
 In that case, securing applications and data against exploitation is a key responsibility of the App developer.“ These Apps provides services including banking, shopping, and even monitoring our business, home, and shop.”

 Traditional cyber security strategies don’t provide the necessary protection for the mobile applications.
 Thus, every business should focus on security and customer-convenience while consumer app development process.